Defintion of MySQL SUBSTRING_INDEX()

 Output:

-In the above example, since I have passed 3 as a parameter for number(N) argument which is more than the actual number of delimiter in the source string.
+In the above example, since I have passed three as a parameter for the number(N) argument, which is more than the actual number of delimiter in the source string.
 Therefore the function outputs the complete source string as output in the output console.

-Below example will explain properly the above case:
+The below example will explain the above case properly:

 Example #9